Updated: Oct 30, 2020

 Make three triangles!
 Fold both triangles in half but only cut along one fold line.
 Set the cut triangles aside - these are your two large triangles.

 Take the other uncut triangle and fold the point to the middle of the long side.
 Cut along your new diagonal line.
 This is your third piece, the medium triangle.
 Set it aside!

-Now you've got another trapezoid!
-Fold the corner from the longest side up to meet its opposite corner and cut along the crease.
-This will give you the last two pieces: the parallelogram and the other small triangle.
+Now let's go to the other trapezoid!
+Fold corner 3 up to corner 4.
+This will give you the last two pieces: six, the other small triangle, and seven, the parallelogram.

 You now have all 7 tangram pieces you'll need for the next part of the challenge, all from a single piece of paper!

 My challenge for you is to see if you can use all 7 tangram pieces to create the following shapes: